adelhpour/Alcuin/README.md

-# NetworkEditorGUI
+# Alcuin

-NetworkEditorGUI is a portable GUI library, based on Qt/C++, that provides developers with the basic features required for a reaction network editor software tool.
+Alcuin is a portable GUI library, based on Qt/C++, that provides developers with the basic features required for a reaction network editor software tool.
 These features are:

 * Add/Remove Nodes to the scene,
 * Add/Remove Edges between two nodes on the scene,